circlecreative/o2cache/README.md

 }
 ```

-More details at the Wiki.
-(Coming Soon)
+More details at the [Wiki](http://github.com/circlecreative/o2cache/wiki).

 Ideas and Suggestions
 ---------------------